jju/stubbl/01-gcvi-00-teamselect.md

 * Irregular Cogs - Low budget.
 Excited fanbase.
 * Old Wyrms - Mid-range budget.
 Engaged fanbase.
 [continue]
-[if $bbrules > 0]
+[if $bbrules]
 So if you're going to be watching and following a team for, geez, 18 MSeconds, what kind of team do you want to spend time with?
 [else]
 It's hard to care just based on a name so you might as well choose randomly.
 [continue]
-[if ($bbrules > 0)]
+[if $bbtactics]
-The Ravenous Eagles' fans are pretty hyped up online, and the Gore Farmers' are pretty grouchy about who they're sharing a division with
+The Ravenous Eagles' fans are pretty hyped up online, and the Gore Farmers' are pretty grouchy about who they're sharing a division with (it sounds like being surrounded by teams that are good at scoring might make life difficult).
-{
-[if $bbtactics > 0]
-(it sounds like being surrounded by teams that are good at scoring might make life difficult) [continue]
-}
-.
 But whatever.
+[continue]
+[if !$bbtactics && $bbrules]
 [continue]
 [if ($bbhistory || $bbstats) > 0]
 It's probably important to remember that the new teams bearing these names aren't coming back with old-school rosters, just whichever stars could be enticed.